5¢ Physical Fitness

 U.S. #1262 commemorates the 100th anniversary of the founding of the Sokol program.
 It pictures the famed discus thrower statue that stands near the State Department in Washington, D.C.

-The Sokol (Czech for falcon) movement was founded in the Czech region of Austria-Hungary, Prague, in 1862 with the motto “A Sound Mind in a Sound Body.”
-The fitness training center provided lectures, discussions, and group outings that encouraged physical, moral, and intellectual training.
+The Sokol motto was “A Sound Mind in a Sound Body.”
+The fitness-training center provided lectures, discussions, and group outings that encouraged physical, moral, and intellectual training.
+They focused heavily on gymnastics, relating their studies back to those of the Ancient Greek athletes.